php-etl/documentation/content/core-concept/satellite/_index.en.md

 #### Autoload

-The `autoload` option is optional and allows you to configure your autoloader by specifying one or more namespaces and directories paths as if you were directly in the composer.json.
+The `autoload` parameter is optional and allows you to configure your autoloader by specifying one or more namespaces and directories paths as if you were directly in the composer.json.

 Every autoloading configuration shall be in the following format: